 Due to the complexity and size of these two projects, there is need for additional work to ensure that Environmental Services is coordinating effectively with other public utilities and City bureaus.
 This will ensure that underground utilities are protected, proper permits are received, and that necessary materials and crews are available to complete the work in a timely manner.

-With design complete, the project will move into the contractor bid and selection phase.
-Construction is anticipated to begin in early 2022, perhaps as soon as January, and take a year and a half to complete.
+Construction is anticipated to begin in the summer of 2022 and may take about a year and a half to complete.
+A year and a half is for the entirety of the Ladd’s Addition and Sunnyside South projects.
 The work will be done in phases, with crews moving from one location to another throughout the project.
-The contractor will prepare a general schedule for the project, but we recommend that residents sign up for regular email updates to track the schedule of work at their location.
+When construction begins, the contractor will prepare regular schedule updates.
+We won’t have specific schedule information until a contractor is selected in the Spring/Summer of 2022.
+We recommend that residents sign up for regular email updates to receive more detailed schedule updates.